KKR makes Israel tech investment in web analytics firm ClickTale

-TEL AVIV, Jan 28 (Reuters) - ClickTale, whose software enables website owners to see how people behave on their sites, has raised $35 million in a funding round led by KKR, marking the U.S. private equity firm’s first investment in Israel’s tech sector.
+TEL AVIV (Reuters) - ClickTale, whose software enables website owners to see how people behave on their sites, has raised $35 million in a funding round led by KKR (KKR.N), marking the U.S. private equity firm’s first investment in Israel’s tech sector.

 ClickTale will use the funding to expand globally, continue to build its North American presence and accelerate development of customer analytics, the company said on Wednesday.